Maintenance for your husband or wife

 Mrs X needs £550 to make up the short fall; Mr X has £900 out of which he could pay this.

 We also provide a consent order for financial settlement kit that includes detailed guidance notes as well as all the forms, examples and information you need to complete your own consent order.
+You may want to read about how to apply for a consent order.

 Your will does not become void on divorce or separation (read here for more information).
 If you made a will after you married that leaves your estate to your wife or husband, then you will probably want to make a new one.